ngergs/k8s-adm-ctrl/README.md

 ```

 ## Dockerfile
-The provided Dockerfile builds the application using the official golang alpine image and then wraps the application into an alpine Linux server image which ends up at around ~20MB image size.
+The provided Dockerfile builds the application using the official golang alpine image and then copies the statically linked application binary into an distroless image which ends up at around ~16MB image size.